American Music Award for Favorite Contemporary Inspirational Artist

 The American Music Award for Favorite Artist – Contemporary Inspirational has been awarded since 2002.
-Years reflect the year in which the awards were presented, for works released in the previous year (until 2003 onward when awards were handed out on November of the same year).
+Years reflect the year in which the awards were presented, for works released in the previous year.
+(Until 2003 and onward awards were handed out in November of the same year.)
 The all-time winners in this category are Casting Crowns and Lauren Daigle with four wins each.
 Casting Crowns is the most nominated act with eight nominations.